ivanbudianto/Hourly-Branch-Salaries/readme.md

 | 2        | 1000        | 99        | 1.500.000     | 2024-10-21     | 2025-10-20     |
 | **1**    | **1000**    | **98**    | **2.500.000** | **2024-10-21** | **2025-10-20** |

-From 3 rows, we would pick the data with rank 1, as it was the last inserted row in the CSV with the same PK (employee_id).
-The other behaviour that would be seen in this step is datatype casting, but based on the data, I decided that a datatype casting was not needed as the data was clean enough.
+From 3 rows, **we would pick the data with rank 1**, as it was the **last inserted row in the CSV** with the same PK (employee_id).
+The other behaviour that would be seen in this step is **datatype casting**, but based on the data, I decided that a datatype casting was not needed as the data was clean enough.
 The data that passed this rank over process would be passed from *_staging table into the * table.

 ### 3. Create hourly_branch_salaries as the result table by combining CTEs and subquery

-This mimics the process from clean layer into datamart layer.
+This **mimics the process from clean layer into datamart layer**.
 During this process, I used few CTEs and subqueries to create the destination table.
 The logic that I would use is shown as expression below:

 > **hourly_branch_salaries = SUM(monthly_employees_salary_in_that_branch) / SUM(total_hours_of_employees_in_that_month)**

 To get each element of the equation, below was the step taken:

 1. #### Employee hours (total_hours_of_employees_in_that_month)

-   Utilizing the date, I took the year and month.
-I will count the real working hour based on my assumption point (1) and point (2) by using combination of simple extract, sum, join, and group by.
+   Utilizing the **date**, I took the **year and month**.
+I will count the real working hour based on my **assumption point (1) and point (2)** by using combination of simple extract, sum, join, and group by.
 Left join was chosen instead of inner join as I would like to include employees that did not input any checkin and checkout into the branch hourly salary count.
-The join logic also looks for the active employees only (not including the resigned employees in the later months).
+The join logic also looks for the **active employees only** (not including the resigned employees in the later months).

 2. #### Branch salary (SUM(monthly_employees_salary_in_that_branch))

    This is the most tricky part in the SQL.
-I use the combined date_range, date_series, employee_active_period, branch_salary to get every branchs' salaries.
-The date_range and data_series limit the branch salary data space by every month and year available in the **timesheets** table, and help the indexing process.
-Then, in the employee_active period, I took the employee active in that month (the one not resigning in the current month).
-In the last CTE, branch_salary, I combined the active employees, sum up and group them based on the branch, month, and year.
-I chose not to combine employees and timesheets because it would either end up counting the same employee salaries as one, or count them multiplically (if employee A has 4 timesheet, then his salary would be 4x the real value)
+I use the combined **date_range, date_series, employee_active_period, branch_salary** to get every branchs' salaries.
+The **date_range** and **data_series** **limit the branch salary data space by every month and year available in the `timesheets` table**, and help the indexing process.
+Then, in the employee_active period, I took the **employee active in that month** (the one not resigning in the current month).
+In the last CTE, branch_salary, I combined the active employees, sum up and group them based on the branch, month, and year. **I chose not to combine `employees` and `timesheets`** because it would either end up counting the same employee salaries as one, or count them multiplically (if employee A has 4 timesheet, then his salary would be 4x the real value)

 3. #### Main query (hourly_branch_salaries)

-   Combine step 1 and 2 to get the base equation, join, and group by them.
+   **Combine step 1 and 2 to get the base equation, join, and group by them**.
 Coalesce is used to make sure that edge cases, like divided by 0 are covered in the query.